Welcome to your complete guide to the Great Dane.

 So, how much are Great Danes?

-The price varies based on the parent stock, how much they are worth to the breeder, and possibly on their color or color combination (some colors are more sought after than others).
+The price varies based on the parent stock, how much they are worth to the breeder, and possibly on their color or color combination.

 Great Date adoption